rithvikreddys6300/test_chat/README.md

    - Simply open `index.html` in your web browser
    - No installation or server setup required

-3. **Configure API Key**:
+3. **Configure Your AI Provider**:
+   - Choose between OpenRouter or Google Gemini
-   - Enter your OpenRouter API key when prompted
+   - Enter your API key for the selected provider
-   - The key is stored locally in your browser and never shared
+   - Your key is stored locally in your browser and never shared
-   - You can change the key anytime using the Settings button
+   - You can change providers or keys anytime using the Settings button

 4. **Start Chatting**:
    - Ask science questions or use the example buttons